Multi-mode study enables interactive learning for all Imperial students

 What you need to know about multi-mode delivery

 Multi-mode teaching allows students the flexibility to move between being on-campus and remote learning.
 Here is key information about how multi-mode teaching works:

-- Students can come onto our campuses to learn in a socially distanced teaching space, when government restrictions allow.
+- Students joining the on-campus mode learn in a socially distanced teaching space, where government restrictions allow.
 All students and staff on campus are encouraged to make the most of our asymptomatic COVID-19 testing facilities to ensure that the experience is as safe as possible.

 - There is flexibility for students who may need to leave or return to the UK due to implications of COVID-19 on travel or other plans.
 Students can seamlessly transition to full remote teaching if restrictions prevent on campus teaching.

 For students in the classroom, face coverings are essential, hand sanitisers and multi-surface cleaning wipes are available around the campus and social distancing measures are in place.
 Imperial’s COVID-19 Contact Tracing Hub complements the NHS Test and Trace service and assists with contact tracing for students and staff.